breez/breez-sdk-liquid/README.md

 Head over to the [Breez SDK - Nodeless *(Liquid Implementation)* documentation](https://sdk-doc-liquid.breez.technology/) to start implementing Lightning in your app.

 You'll need an API key to use the Breez SDK - Nodeless *(Liquid Implementation)*.
-To get the API key is easy — you just need to [complete this simple form.](https://breez.technology/request-api-key/#contact-us-form-sdk)
+To request an API key is free — you just need to [complete this simple form.](https://breez.technology/request-api-key/#contact-us-form-sdk)

 ## **API**